The homotopy groups of the algebraic K-theory of the sphere spectrum: Abstract

 \section{Abstract}

-We calculate the homotopy groups of $K(\bS)$ in terms of the homotopy groups of $K(\bZ)$, the homotopy groups of $\bCPim$, and the homotopy groups of $\bS$.
-This completes the program begun by Waldhausen, who computed the rational homotopy groups (building on work of Quillen and Borel), and continued by Rognes, who calculated the groups at regular primes in terms of the homotopy groups of $\bCPim$, and the homotopy groups of $\bS$.
+We calculate $\pi_{*}K(\bS)\otimes \bZ[1/2]$, the homotopy groups of $K(\bS)$ away from $2$, in terms of the homotopy groups of $K(\bZ)$, the homotopy groups of $\bCPim$, and the homotopy groups of $\bS$.
+This builds on work of Waldhausen, who computed the rational homotopy groups (building on work of Quillen and Borel) and Rognes, who calculated the groups at odd regular primes in terms of the homotopy groups of $\bCPim$, and the homotopy groups of $\bS$.